mrm-innovations/dataforge/README.md

 # DataForge

 A React + TypeScript application built with Vite for data exploration and visualization.
-The project appears to power a “Scorecard v6” UI with maps, charts, and province/municipality data.
+The project appears to power a “Regional Governance Performance Portal” UI with maps, charts, and province/municipality data.

 ## Features
 - Vite + React (SWC) dev/build pipeline